As a freelancer, vacation may sound tougher than they actually are. Once you take a vacation, you will find that it isn’t that tough.

-What if your kids vacation isn’t when you are free?
-You have to prioritize and plan your vacation around your kid’s vacation more than anything else.
+What if your kid’s vacation isn’t when you are free?
+You have to prioritize and plan your vacation around your kid’s holiday more than anything else.

 The two big questions are:

-Do you want to be working on Vacations?
+Do you want to be working on Vacation?

 Be honest and answer this to yourself.
-Do you want to be working on your vacation or you just want to be spending time with your family and enjoy the ambiance and the place where you are?
+As a freelancer, do you want to be working on your vacation?
+Or you want to spend time with your family and enjoy the ambiance and the place where you are?

-I am not a frequent traveler and so when I am on a vacation I like to be on a vacation and prefer doing nothing now.
-I used to carry my laptop but it had always proved to be a time killer for me and I have been avoiding it for some time now.
+I am not a frequent traveler, and so when I am on vacation I like to be on vacation and prefer doing nothing.
+Earlier, I used to carry my laptop, but it is a time killer for me on holidays.
+So, I have been avoiding it for some time now.

 I started avoiding laptops on my short vacations and had to make a habit of waking up without a laptop around.
-There are things that can wait
+Some things can wait.

 - My blog and forums can wait even if they are down.
-I had the needed checks and just in case of emergency, had my outsourcing team all the access to get things back on track.
+I had the needed checks, and just in case of an emergency, I had my outsourcing team all the access to get things back on track.

 - All my clients were informed about my complete non-availability.
-Still, one client did some upgrade and his site went down, there is very little I could do and he had to get in touch with his host to get the site up and running from backup.
+Still, one client did some upgrade, and his site went down, there is very little I could do, and he had to get in touch with his host to get the website up and running from backup.

-Just in case I am not tempted to carry my laptop, I moved away from MacBook to iMac which means even if I want, I can’t carry it anymore.
+Just in case I am not tempted to carry my laptop, I moved away from MacBook to iMac, which means even if I want, I can’t take it anymore.